reach-sh/reach-lang/docs/src/guide/invariants/index.md

 range: 59-62
 ```

-If you can rule out an error in the Participant Interact Interface then consider what invariants may still need to be tracked.
+If you can rule out an error in the Participant Interact Interface then consider what invariants may be required by the `{!rsh} while` loop.
 If you haven't created an invariant for the balance and the condition(s) of the loop then it is possible that your current invariants may be insufficient for the verification engine to formally verify your application.
+A pattern will emerge as we progress through this guide.
+We'll see that the `{!rsh} invariant` should `{!rsh} assert` the balance, loop condition, and `{!rsh} Map` size, if applicable.
+`{!rsh} check`s within the `{!rsh} parallelReduce` relate to the invariants.

+We'll continue to explore this pattern for writing invariants.
+We've examined an `{!rsh} invariant` for asserting the `balance`.
+Now we'll review an `${!rsh} invariant` that asserts the loop's condition.

 ### Condition Invariant